 Egg Muffins are an easy-to-make breakfast recipe.
 They’re delicious too!
 Watch the video showing you how to make this recipe, then scroll to the bottom of this post and print out the recipe so you can make it at home.

 Hey, it’s weekend breakfast time!
 By now, I’ve explained extensively how I feel about weekend breakfasts.
 Shove the cereal aside and make something special!
 Saturday and Sunday are your two days not to be stressed-out and tired.
 Sleep in, put together some sort of tasty breakfast, and get on with your relaxing day, right?!

 These little egg muffins aren’t any kind of chore to make at all.
 They’re just eggs scrambled with a little milk and adding in your desired fixings.
-I cleaned out my fridge for these guys and used sausage, spinach and the last of my shredded cheese.
+I clean out my fridge for these guys and use sausage, spinach and the last of my shredded cheese.

-30 minutes in the oven… while you make the coffee, flip on the TV to watch recorded episodes of Scandal, Shark Tank or The Walking Dead (favorites in our house!)
-Then your muffins are ready to eat.
+30 minutes in the oven… while you make the coffee, flip on the TV to watch Netflix or recorded episodes of Shark Tank or The Walking Dead (favorites in our house!)
+Then your egg muffins are ready to eat.

-We served ours with a scoop of chunky salsa.
+We serve ours with a scoop of chunky salsa.
 They’d also be good with some sour cream and/or (GASP!) ketchup.
 That all depends how you like to adorn your eggs.

 If you want to lighten up on the eggs, it’s okay to use half egg whites and half whole eggs.
 I have a small family, so we just made 6, but you can certainly double the recipe and make an entire dozen.

 What if my Egg Muffins are sticking to the muffin pan?